rdkcentral/DSM/README.md

 1. Git clone project
 2. Enter main directory
-3. mkdir build
+3. `mkdir build; cd build`
-4. cd build
+4. `cmake .`.
-5. cmake ..
     - if you want the rbus provider to be built add "-D ENABLE_RBUS_PROVIDER=ON" to the cmake command
-6. make, and optionally make install (usually requires sudo)
+5. make, and optionally make install (usually requires sudo)
-7. go to <dsm>/build/bin, or /usr/local/bin (after install)
+6. go to <dsm>/build/bin, or /usr/local/bin (after install)
-8. you can see 2 executables
+7. you can see 2 executables
     - dsm - this is main daemon with management logic
     - dsmcli - this is cli connecting to dsm over socket and executing commands